 "Mr Seaborn is very sick at the moment.
 His breathing hasn't improved and he's in a lot of pain.
 We're also having problems stopping his convulsions.
 We're doing all we can."

 Josh hated hearing those words especially as the tone of the doctor's voice led him to suspect what they were doing was not enough.
 Josh walked towards Sam's bed and tried to ignore the wires and tubes attached to his body.
 Sam's eyes were closed but his hand moved restlessly on the blanket.
 Josh sat beside the bed and reached out and took hold it.
-Sam opened his eyes and looked around the room before seeing Josh at his side.
+Sam opened his eyes and looked around the room before resting on Josh.